View of Washington Square Park from the south towards the fountain and arch

 Dr. Bob Talbot, Onsite EAP Counselor.
 NYU’s on-site EAP counselor, Dr. Talbot, is available for free, confidential, tele-health and in-person consultations.

-Work-Family Supports.
+Caregiving Resources: Financial Supports.
 NYU offers financial assistance to help with child care expenses.

 Parenting Groups.
 Engage with colleagues in a safe and confidential space around new and evolving identities as both a professional and a parent.